MARCH 8 – APRIL 28, 2019

 Curated by Ursula Hargens

-Our creative partners are all residents of the state of Minnesota.
+Our creative partners were all residents of the state of Minnesota.
 Ambassadors for this project included ceramic artists Nathan Bray, Bill Gossman, Lisa Truax, and Julianne Shibata.
 Form makers included Linda Christianson, Brett Freund, Peter Jadoonath, and Elizabeth Pechacek.
 Illustrators included Jaime Anderson, Kim Bogeman, Ann Ryan, and Julie Van Grol.

 Related Events